erog-tech/space-beacon/README.md

 - Helm installed
 - Kubernetes CLI (kubectl) installed
 - GitHub account
+- AWS account with permissions to manage ECR and EKS
+- Docker Hub account (optional)

 ## Setting up GitHub Actions Workflow

 This repository includes a GitHub Actions workflow that automates the building of the Docker image, pushing it to ECR, and deploying the application to the EKS cluster.

 The workflow is defined in the `.github/workflows/terraform.yaml` file.

-### Prerequisites

-- GitHub repository
-- AWS account with permissions to manage ECR and EKS
-- Docker Hub account (optional)

 ### Getting Started